soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/using-relevance.md

 description: ""
 ---

-# Using the Relevance module in eDiscovery 2.0 to analyze data
+# Using the Relevance module to analyze data in Advanced eDiscovery

 In Advanced eDiscovery, the Relevance module includes the Relevance training and review of files related to a case.
 The Relevance workflow is shown and described as follows: